Winnebago County Animal Services Changes Services for Cats Caught in Live Traps

 The exception will be cats that have been involved in a bite to a human or sick and injured cats.
 Cats brought to WCAS in carriers will also be accepted (but not live traps).

-Winnebago County Animal Services will continue to accept all cats from municipalities with leash laws on cats; which include Loves Park, Machesney Park, Rockton, and Roscoe*.
+Winnebago County Animal Services will continue to accept all cats from municipalities with leash laws on cats; which include Loves Park, Machesney Park, Rockton, Roscoe*, and South Beloit.

 *In Roscoe, an ear-tipped cat is considered part of a feral cat program and exempt from the leash laws.
 Ear-tipped cats should be set free.